mcburton/writing/annotatedbib.markdown

 1. Cecile M. Jagodzinski.
 2008.
 "The University Press in North America: A Brief History."
 Journal of Scholarly Publishing 40(1):1-20.
 Retrieved July 18, 2011. (http://muse.jhu.edu/journals/scp/summary/v040/40.1.jagodzinski.html)
 1. Donatich, John.
 2009.
 "Why Books Still Matter."
 Journal of Scholarly Publishing 40(4):329-342.
 Retrieved July 18, 2011. (http://muse.jhu.edu/journals/scp/summary/v040/40.4.donatich.html)
 1. Esposito, Joseph J. 2010.
 "Stage Five Book Publishing."
 Journal of Electronic Publishing 13(2).
 Retrieved (http://hdl.handle.net/2027/spo.3336451.0013.204).
+	- Argument here is that publishers need to move beyond the sustainability montra, for that implies that the current status quo is something worth maintaining, and start thinking about innovation and growth.
+Esposito believe that "marketing" is the key to this growth.
+	- To help academic publishers think about the future he has created a five stage framework.
+	- The editorial function is the most important function because it is, from the perspective of energy, the function that costs the most.
+If we think about the digital ecosystem, the cost of adding things into the mix is cheap.
+Blogs, tweets, epubs, the marginal cost (is this what I mean, marginal cost?) approaches zero.
+But curating from that flood of information is increasingly difficult.
+There is a very fundamental principal at work here, a principal from information theory and physicals.
+There is a really good description of this principal in Gleick's history of information.
+Basically, adding information to a system is easy, _removing_ information from the system is hard.
+	- [my opinion] The challenge for presses is to assert/insert themselves as the agents of  information removal/deletion/curation/selection.
+They need to switch their roles, away from that of a publisher of information, to that of selectors of information.
+It is apropos that Raggae/danchall DJ's used to call themselves Selectors. http://en.wikipedia.org/wiki/Selector_(disc_jockey)
+	- What is the scholarly equivalent of the DJ.
+The Scholarly Selector.
+The Journal Jockie.
+DJ Monograph.
+	-"Although we know a publisher by its editorial choices, the organizational and business context in which those choices are made have become increasingly complex, and that complexity is likely to grow even more in the years ahead" The work of a publisher extends well beyond their editorial role.
+Before the current complexities of the publishing ecosystem, presses distinguished themselves via their editorial prowess.
+But now there are a host of other decisions that distinguish them.
+"There is almost nothing about scholarly publishing that is not changing.
+Thus, the editorial strategy is but one of many factors that go into a particular press's success.
+And this is the reason that university presses today have to think and plan beyond their editorial departments."

 1. Fitzpatrick, Kathleen.
 2007.
 "CommentPress: New (Social) Structures for New (Networked) Texts."
 Journal of Electronic Publishing 10(3).
 Retrieved (http://hdl.handle.net/2027/spo.3336451.0010.305).
 1. Fraser, John W. Maxwell and Kathleen.
 2010.
 "Traversing The Book of Mpub: an Agile, Web-first Publishing Model."
 Journal of Electronic Publishing 13(3).
 Retrieved (http://hdl.handle.net/2027/spo.3336451.0013.303).
 1. Johns, A. 1998.
 The nature of the book: Print and knowledge in the making.
 University of Chicago Press. (http://books.google.com/books?id=ERpBdEUdhz8C)